rohitsaw/Movie-Browser/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+Ensure to create a .env file with your API credentials in the variable "REACT_APP_ACCESS_TOKEN"

 The page will reload when you make changes.\
 You may also see any lint errors in the console.